RHexMan/RHex/README_EXE_INSTALL.md

 ### More information

 At this point you should read the first part of the README.md file also included in the unzipped folder, which is a more complete introduction to RHex.
+Also read the last section of README.md to learn about controlling the active output plots.